curl/everything-curl/internals/handler.md

 ## Do

-"Do" is simply the action that issues a request for the particular resource the URL identifies.
+*Do* is simply the action that issues a request for the particular resource the URL identifies.
 All protocol has a do action so this function must be
 provided: